How to Get the Current Date and Time in SQL Server

 Handling time zones and UTC in SQL Server

 GETUTCDATE() returns the current UTC date and time in the format yyyy-mm-dd hh:mm:ss.mmm.
-The value is based on the operating system of the computer where SQL Server is running and is recalculated to UTC.
+The value is based on the operating system of the computer where SQL Server is running, converted to UTC.

 Converting between time zones